GreatBahram/5-minute-git/notes/15-commit-range-references.md

 git diff ...main
 ```

-Like asking: “Which changes have been added to main since candy_kingdom branched from it?”.
+Like asking: “<u>Which changes</u> have been added to main since candy_kingdom branched from it?”.

+**Question:** When we open a Pull Request on GitHub, which command produces the result that we see?